-We would like to know how your symptoms and treatments change over time.
-We will ask you to tell us if, how and when you want to be reminded to update your information.
+We would like to know how your child's symptoms and treatments change over time.
+We will ask you to tell us if, how and when you and your child want to be reminded to update your child's information.

-We hope you will access your part of the website to record any new changes in your symptoms or treatment as that happens, or every 6 months to repeat the questionnaires.
+We hope you and your child will access his/her part of the website to record any new changes in his/her symptoms or treatment as that happens, or every 6 months to repeat the questionnaires.